Omar Minaya: San Diego Padres

-Third Stint With The Mets
+New York Mets (third stint)

-On December 22, 2017, Minaya was hired by the New York Mets as a Special Assistant to General Manager Sandy Alderson.
+On December 22, 2017, Minaya was hired by the New York Mets as a special assistant to general manager Sandy Alderson.
 After Sandy Alderson took a leave of absence from the Mets in July 2018 due to a recurrence of cancer.
 Alderson was informally succeeded on an interim basis by John Ricco, Minaya, and J. P. Ricciardi.

-After Steve Cohen purchased the team on November 6, 2020, Minaya was dismissed two hours after.
+After Steve Cohen purchased the team on November 6, 2020, Minaya - along with much of the front office - was dismissed.

 Minaya was rehired once again by the Mets in January 2021 in an ambassadorship role while also helping to reach out to the Latino community.

 On February 2, 2022, Minaya was hired by Major League Baseball to serve as a consultant for amateur scouting initiatives.

+New York Yankees

+On January 5, 2023, Minaya was hired by the New York Yankees as a senior advisor to baseball operations.

 Personal life

-While with the Mets, Minaya was a resident of Harrington Park, New Jersey, conducting team business at his home office there.
+His wife, Rachel Albright Minaya, was found dead in their Harrington Park, New Jersey, home on July 20, 2024.
+They have two sons, Justin and Teddy.
+Justin Minaya plays in the NBA for the Portland Trail Blazers.

 On January 6, 2009, President George W. Bush appointed Minaya to a position on his Council on Physical Fitness and Sports.
 Minaya's term lasted 16 months.
 As stated by mlb.com writer Anthony DiComo, "the council serves as a catalyst to promote health and fitness through participation in physical activity and sports."

-His son, Justin Minaya, played basketball for the Providence Friars men's basketball team.